shfx17/SimpleCRM/readme.md

 <h1>Simple CRM in Laravel</h1>
-<p>I created a simple CRM in PHP.
+<p>I created a simple CRM in PHP+Bootstrap 4.
 I used Laravel 8.5.9 framework.
 To dynamic forms I used Laravel Collective.</p>
 <p>In this project I did:</p>
 <p>-authorization (login and registration)</p>
 <p>-displaying current tasks</p>